Short paddle adventures paired with great eateries around Walton County

 Nick’s Seafood Restaurant offers great food and specializes in fresh steamed blue crabs along with a traditional seafood menu.
 Nick’s is closed on Mondays.
 To learn more about Nick’s Click here

-Morrison Springs / Red Bay Grocery
+Morrison Springs / Red Bay Market

 Morrison Springs is a 161-acre park well known in Walton and popular with divers and nature enthusiasts.
 Cypress trees abound around the spring with their crisp, bright green needles in the springtime and golden color in the fall.
 These towering giants define the landscape.